-On 16, July 2021, the Senckenberg Natural History Museum Frankfurt opens the new theme room “Coral Reef” as part of the remodeling project New Museum.
+By the end of 2020, the Senckenberg Natural History Museum Frankfurt opens the new theme room “Coral Reef” as part of the remodeling project New Museum

-Over the course of three years, a team of three taxidermists is developing the diorama of an indo-pacific coral reef in close cooperation with scientists of the Leibniz Centre for Tropical Marine Research and Senckenberg scientists.
+Over the course of three years, a team of three taxidermists is developing the diorama of an indo-pacific coral reef in close cooperation with Senckenberg scientists.
 With their work, they pursue two aims: a lifelike rendering of the diverse organisms, and the conveying of stories and interactions.
 The models show the reef dwellers in action – for example, a sea turtle in a cleaning station, or an octopus foraging for food.
 The reef can be experienced by day and by night.
 One section is also devoted to the existential threat posed to this precious ecosystem by climate change and other human influences.

 The new rooms are built as part of our “Project Senckenberg – New Museum”.
 The Natural History Museum in Frankfurt is to be modernized and expanded in a modular fashion during the coming years.
 Four new sections are being developed: Human, Earth, Cosmos, and Future.
 These sectionswill take visitors on excursions to the beginnings of humanity, the most exciting places on the globe and through the endless expanse of the universe, and they address questions about the future development of our planet.
 The Natural History Museum is going to present and impart research and science in comprehensible and up-to-date ways.